A Famous Cartographic Blunder: The Island of California

 Estimate $8,000 to $12,000.

-For more than a century, the state of California was widely accepted by mapmakers to be an island.
-Paul Cohen in Mapping the West: America’s Westward Movement 1524-1890 (2002), notes that “Briggs’ extraordinary map [pictured above] was one of the very first to show California as an island, and it was the most influential in disseminating the misconception.”
+The state of California was thought of as an island for more than a century.
+How could this be?
+Answer: misinformed maps.
+In Mapping the West: America’s Westward Movement1524-1890 (2002), Paul Cohen notes that “Briggs’ extraordinary map (pictured above) was one of the very earliest to show California as an island, and it was the most influential in disseminating the misconception.”

 Henry Briggs, The North Part of America (detail)